 Notice how they create a separate resources page:

 And last but certainly not least, you can broadcast other types of social proof like stats, awards, and certificates.
 Here’s an example from uSERP for inspiration:

 B2B Marketing Strategies #4: Hang out at the places your customers hang out

 Keeping up with the theme of capturing customer pain points, we’re here with another gem of advice: hang out at the places your customer hangs out.

-For example, if most of your customers are on LinkedIn, that’s where you need to be.
+For example, if most of your customers are on LinkedIn, automated messages are essential to ensure your presence and engagement on the platform.
 But, try to be more niche from thereon.
 For example, if your primary prospects are social media marketing companies, then the Social Media Marketing Group on LinkedIn is where you need to be.

 Similarly, each platform has a demographic of customers and then a subset (e.g., Facebook and Facebook groups, Slack and Slack communities, Reddit and Subreddits, etc.).

 Find out which groups and platforms your audience hangs out on and interact with them there to discover their pain points (also, opportunities to upsell).

 Pro-Tip: You can also listen to customer support calls to get unfiltered insights from your direct customers and prospects.